loayalsaid1/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 5-strstr.c: return pointer to the first occurence of a substring in a string 5-strstr.c: return pointer to the first occurence of a substring in a string

+4-strpbrk: returns the first occurence of a byte in a set of bytes in a string
+4-strpbrk: returns the first occurence of a byte in a set of bytes in a string